louiseiyengar/treehouse-unit-09/README.md

 GET api/courses - returns a list of courses and information about the user that owns the course. (no authentication needed).

-GET api/courses/:id - returns the course with the id specified in the route and, and information about the user that owns the course.
+GET api/courses/:id - returns the course with the id specified in the route and, and information about the user that owns the course (no authentication needed).

-POST api/courses - creates a course (no authentication needed)
+POST api/courses - allows an authenticated user to create a course (authentication needed).

 PUT api/courses/:id - updates a course (authentication and authorization needed - a user cannot edit a course unless authorization is sent for the user who owns the course.